danshearer/vm-management/README.md

 to run on your own hardware including laptops, and you're not interested in orchestration tools because they are too complicated for the task.

-Modern [libvirt](https://gitlab.com/libvirt) does nearly everything required, so all that is needed is to script virsh and the virt-* tools.
+Modern [libvirt](https://gitlab.com/libvirt) does nearly everything required, and it doesn't tend to keep changing underneath us, so all that is needed is some scripting around virsh and the virt-* tools.

 Features include:

 * IP management by MAC address
-* supply a network or bridge (which, strangely, required editing the XML for the new VM
+* supply a network or bridge (which, strangely, required editing the XML for the new VM)
 * a simple way to customise a template VM, eg to recreate a standard firewall VM say

 Here is the help output: